 Our unique approach and methodology

 SuPWR applies a unique approach based on utilising a variety of research methodologies.
-Our research explores 16 cases of women’s struggles in four countries that represent the largest populations of South Asia: Bangladesh, India, Nepal and Pakistan.
+Our research explores 16 women’s struggles in four countries that represent the largest populations of South Asia: Bangladesh, India, Nepal and Pakistan.
 Within each country, we will select on-going and contentious cases of struggle in one of four arenas within which gains in women’s rights are being sought: family, community, market and the state.

 Our research uses a variety of methods, including: